-How to Process Mapunit or Mukey Summary Report in RStudio
+Summarizing the geographic setting of soil map units

+By Alena Stephens and Stephen Roecker

 Introduction

-This job aid is intended to demonstrate how to run a a musym or mukey report scripton using RStudio. the geographic setting for a list of soil map units associated an
+This job aid demonstrates how to run a knitr report on spatial data using RStudio.
+The report can be used to automate the analysis of data, and produce a standardized summary.
+With minimal editing and the push of a button, each user can produce their own report.
+Ultimately this is intended to useful for summarizing the geographic setting for a list of soil map units associated an SDJR project.

-RStudio and QGIS must be installed to process report_mapunitSummary.Rmd or report_mapunitSummary_mukey.Rmd.
-The report uses QDAL from QGIS.

 Objectives

 Create the Project Record ID